“A place for everything and everything in its place.” — Unknown

 Here is how you clean your chickens’ coop:

 1. A Clean Place to Roost

-My chickens like to roost just like most other chickens.
-But the thing to remember is that a sleeping chicken is a pooping chicken.
+My chickens like to roost just like most chickens.
+However, the thing to remember is that a sleeping chicken is a pooping chicken.

-So it shouldn’t come as a huge surprise to anyone that roosting bars get really nasty.
-And with that I’d like to introduce you to my cleaning tool of a choice: a garden hoe.
+It shouldn’t come as a huge surprise to anyone that roosting bars get really nasty.
+And with that, I’d like to introduce you to my cleaning tool of a choice: a garden hoe.